 For example, there is some new functionality available or a new audience to serve.
 Instead of looking at the design system from the user’s perspective, the team decides to add a new main navigation item because it’s the fastest way to get the content on the site.
 Pretty soon there are two more main navigation items and the original strategy for the overall navigation system is completely undermined.
 It was easy and cheap to implement but extremely costly in the long-term.

 We generally recommend collaboration with the UX team during the implementation phases of a project to address the challenges that some edge cases will pose.
 Typically, if they core design system is well planned and executed there are ways to modify existing patterns in order to more effectively address a use case without needing to create completely new ones.

-The best way to ensure you create an experience that meets both the needs of your business and your users want is allocate time and budget for UX collaboration throughout the implementation process.
+The best way to ensure you create an experience that meets both the needs of your business and what your users want is to allocate time and budget for UX collaboration throughout the implementation process.

 If you have a qualified UX expert on staff, make sure you keep them assigned to the project during the implementation to help problem solve and answer questions.
 If you are working with a consulting firm like us, plan on creating a monthly consulting retainer during the development phase to address edge cases and expand the design system as needed.

 If you would like to learn more about how we collaborate with implementation teams from beginning to end to help maintain the integrity of the design system during implementation and beyond, contact us.

 By John Golden